darshanrao/Crime-Mapping/README.md

 <a href="https://firebasestorage.googleapis.com/v0/b/crime-mapping-7610d.appspot.com/o/Apk%2FLawPlus.apk?alt=media&token=5bb5a8dc-f3be-4012-af35-7c5cce614095" >Download For Android</a><br>

+<h4>Website</h4>
+Only whitelisted individuals and law enforcement agencies have access to this cutting-edge website, which is used to manage the huge intake of information.<br>
+Website: <a href="https://crime-mapping-7610d.firebaseapp.com/" >Link</a><br>

 <h4>Signup Form</h4>
 To validate the user and minimise duplicate and spam reports, registration is necessary at the start.
 Registration consists of filling up two forms.
 You have to enter an unregistered email and strong password in the first form.
 Personal credentials need to be filled in the second form.<br><br>
 <img src="Screenshots/mobile2.png" width="200" >